cogniera/Rag_Segmentation_Study/readme.md

-# Chunking as a Retrieval Bottleneck in Commercial used RAG Systems
+# Chunking as a Retrieval Bottleneck in Commercial used RAG Systems Phase 1
 An Empirical Systems Level Evaluation Using Cohere Embed & Rerank

 ---

+## Note :
+### These findings are in a constrained environemnt and cannot be generalized towards the performance of these commercial stacks on other constraints and environments as the scope of this project is on a narrow corpus.
+This study isolated for chunking method in a controlled environment

 ## Overview